Cafeteria Plan: An insurance plan that provides the option of selecting a combination of health care and insurance benefits.

 Computerized Enrollment System for Instructors: An Internet-based system for comprehensive school teachers to use to submit student enrollment data to the Information Management Division of the ODCTE.

-Concentrator (ODCTE Completion Status definition): A student who completes 360 hours or more of a career major but does not complete the entire career major.
+Concentrator (ODCTE Completion Status definition): A student who completes 360 hours or more of a career major/program but does not complete the entire career major/program.

 Consortium for Entrepreneurship Education: Leaders across all levels of education and disciplines who are interested in entrepreneurship education and join together for leadership, technical assistance, advocacy, networking and sharing materials.